chavangorakh1999/orderManagement-ms/README.md

 > **Important constraint:** The backend **cannot** be deployed to Vercel or any serverless platform.
 > Two reasons:
 >
-> 1. **In-memory store** — serverless functions are stateless and ephemeral; each invocation may be a fresh process, so all stored orders/menu data would be lost between requests.
-> 2. **Socket.io** — requires a persistent, long-lived TCP connection.
+> 1. **Socket.io** — requires a persistent, long-lived TCP connection.
 Serverless functions terminate immediately after returning a response; WebSocket upgrades are not supported.
+> 2. **Status simulator** — runs `setTimeout` chains in the background; serverless functions have no persistent process to run them.
 >
 > The split is: **frontend → Vercel** (static files only), **backend → Railway/Render/Fly.io** (persistent Node.js process).